jjansasoy/adidas_sales/README.md

 - **Visualization type:** Pie chart
 - **Dimensions:** Product Category
 - **Measure:** SUM(Total Sales)
-- **Description:** In this pie chart for Figure 1, you can easily identify which product categories contribute the most to total sales.
+- **Description:** In this pie chart, for Figure 1, you can easily identify which product categories contribute the most to total sales.
 In this case, is the Men's Street Footwear.

 <img width="479" alt="image" src="https://github.com/jjansasoy/adidas_sales/assets/63824959/7d98ac96-97b2-4745-9080-98dcd047cfda">